A Brief History of Burger Chef Systems, Inc.

 However, this was not to last.
-In 1971, Burger Chef -which peaked at 1,200 stores-went into a tailspin, with General Foods taking a $75 million write-off on the chain.
-The expansion program came to an abrupt halt.
+In 1971, Burger Chef - which peaked at 1,200 stores - went into a tailspin, with General Foods taking a $75 million write-off on the chain.
+The expansion program came to an abrupt halt and the store count was reduced to 900 of the best locations.
 General Foods figured the fast food buisness would be an easy way to make money, but they were more adept to manufacturing pacakaged foods and selling them to supermarkets.
 Later in the 70's, Burger Chef was mainly concentrated in the Midwest and Southwestern states, still one of the nation's largest fast food chains with 800 stores.
 A large number of locations in the Southern states broke off from the Burger Chef chain to form a new chain called Mr. Cook Restaurants.

-General Foods sold Burger Chef to Hardee's in 1982.
-It was at this time most Burger Chefs were converted to Hardee's outlets, many were closed or sold-especially those with a Hardee's location nearby.
+General Foods was interested in concentrating on its core business and sold Burger Chef to Hardee's in 1982.
+It was at this time most Burger Chefs were converted to Hardee's outlets, many were closed, sold or converted to other restaurants - especially those with a Hardee's location nearby.
 Less than 100 Burger Chef locations were left.

 Love, John;"McDonald's: Behind The Arches"; 1986, Bantam